In all the past years, climbing took me across the American West.

 White Mountain; one of our last nights in China

 Li Ming and the river that runs beside it

 The view after our best day of climbing at The Guardian

 Of Hanoi I have no pictures, but I'll never forget the bahn mi I enjoyed or the little girl that never gave back the two jokers from my deck of cards.

 Catba Island took me back to the limestone cliffs in the Andaman Sea and my visit there with Ken four years ago.

 It also had grasses - and cows! - here and there to help remind me of home.

-Megan and I came here to pass Christmas with family.
+From Vietnam Megan and I went to Singapore to pass Christmas with family.

-This was also our chance to come up for metaphorical air.
+Singapore was our chance to come up for (occidental) air.
 The city is uniquely Western in this Oriental hemisphere.
 I Christmas-presented us with a new rope after having to cut six more meters off of the one I bought only half a year ago, leaving it too short to be viable for the 35m climbs that await us in Thailand and Laos...